Chris-CBQA/POC_CSrp_Ubuntu/README.md

 # POC For C# Execution in Ubuntu 20.04

-This console aplication logs a Hello World and writes a simple log into a file with the date-time of execution as the file's name.
+This console application logs a Hello World and writes a simple log into a file with the date-time of execution as the file's name.
 The log files will be written on `~/PoC/`.
 All logic is within `./POC_CSrp_Ubuntu/Program.cs`

 # Setup